Spatial Network Calculus: Toward Deterministic Wireless Networking: Spatial Regulations

 where

-represents the asymptotic upper bound on the total weighted sum of all points in \(\Phi\), weighted by the function \(\ell\) and the transmit power \( P_{x} \). \end{remark}
+represents the upper bound on the total weighted sum of all points in \(\Phi\). \end{remark}

-The physical meaning of the \((\sigma, \rho, \nu)\)-shot-noise regulation is that it describes how the power dynamics operate within a spatially distributed network.
-Specifically, for a user at the origin, this regulation governs the cumulative impact of both useful signal power and interference from other transmitters.
+{The physical meaning of \((\sigma, \rho, \nu)\)-shot-noise regulation is that it describes how power is regulated within a spatially distributed network.} Specifically, for a user at the origin, this regulation governs the cumulative impact of both useful signal power and interference from other transmitters.
 The total impact is bounded by the parameters \(\sigma\), \(\rho\), and \(\nu\).
 These constraints are functionally implemented through the path loss function \(\ell(\cdot)\), which models the decay of signal strength with distance in wireless networks.

 The relationship between ball regulation and shot-noise regulation is established in the following theorem, which states their equivalence.

 \begin{theorem} A stationary marked point process \(\widetilde{\Phi}\) is strongly \((\sigma, \rho, \nu)\)-shot-noise regulated if and only if it is strongly \((\sigma, \rho, \nu)\)-ball regulated. \end{theorem}